-\begin{IEEEbiography}[{ }]{Quanjun Chen} received his B.S. degree in Automation from Hunan University, China, in 2011, M.S. degree in Pattern Recognition and Intelligent System from Beihang University, in 2014, and Ph.D. degree in Civil Engineering from The University of Tokyo, Japan, in 2017.
-From 2017, he became a Post-Doctoral Researcher at the Center for Spatial Information Science, The University of Tokyo.
+\begin{IEEEbiography}[{ }]{Quanjun Chen} received his BS degree in automation from Hunan University, China, in 2011, his MS degree in pattern recognition and intelligent systems from Beihang University in 2014, and his PhD in civil engineering from the University of Tokyo, Japan in 2017.
+In 2017, he became a Post-Doctoral Researcher at the Center for Spatial Information Science, the University of Tokyo.
 His research interests include ubiquitous computing, machine learning, and traffic accident analysis. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xuan Song} received his B.S. degree in Information Engineering from Jilin University, China, in 2005 and Ph.D. degree in Signal and Information Processing from Peking University, China, in 2010.
-He was promoted to Project Assistant Professor and Project Associate Professor at the Center for Spatial Information Science, The University of Tokyo, in 2012 and 2015 respectively.
-His research are mainly artificial intelligence, computer vision, and robotics, especially on smart city, intelligent system design, multi-target tracking, sensor fusion, abnormality screening. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xuan Song} received his BS degree in information engineering from Jilin University, China, in 2005 and his PhD in signal and information processing from Peking University, China in 2010.
+He was promoted to Project Assistant Professor and Project Associate Professor at the Center for Spatial Information Science, the University of Tokyo, in 2012 and 2015, respectively.
+His research is mainly in the areas of artificial intelligence, computer vision, and robotics, particularly smart cities and intelligent system design. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ryosuke Shibasaki} was born in Fukuoka, Japan.
-He received his B.S., M.S., and Doctoral degrees in Civil Engineering from The University of Tokyo, Japan, in 1980, 1982, and 1987, respectively.
+He received his BS and MS degrees and is PhD in civil engineering from the University of Tokyo, Japan in 1980, 1982, and 1987, respectively.
 From 1982 to 1988, he was with the Public Works Research Institute, Ministry of Construction.
-From 1988 to 1991, he was an Associate Professor in the Civil Engineering Department, The University of Tokyo.
-In 1991, he joined the Institute of Industrial Science, The University of Tokyo.
-In 1998, he was promoted to a Professor in the Center for Spatial Information Science, The University of Tokyo.
-His research interests cover three-dimensional data acquisition for GIS, conceptual modeling for spatial objects, and agent-based microsimulation in a GIS environment. \end{IEEEbiography}
+From 1988 to 1991, he was an Associate Professor in the Civil Engineering Department, the University of Tokyo.
+In 1991, he joined the Institute of Industrial Science, the University of Tokyo.
+In 1998, he was promoted to Professor in the Center for Spatial Information Science, the University of Tokyo.
+His research interests cover three-dimensional data acquisition for GIS, conceptual modeling for spatial objects, and agent-based microsimulations in a GIS environment. \end{IEEEbiography}